cee-elle/just-the-docs/docs/utilities/creating_postman_collections.md

 ![Runner](https://raw.githubusercontent.com/cee-elle/postman-documentation/gh-pages/docs/raw/collections-11.png)

-Now that you have built your first collection, you will be able to run multiple requests to test.
+Now that you've built your first collection, you will now be able to run multiple requests to test.